elatov/elatov.github.io/_posts/2014-04-10-rhcsa-rhce-chapter-16-samba.md

 ### Connecting to a Samba Share with a Client

-So let&#8217;s try to connect to the Samba share from RH5 to RH6.
-On the RH5 machine let&#8217;s install the client utilities:
+So let's try to connect to the Samba share from RH5 to RH6.
+On the RH5 machine let's install the client utilities:

     [root@rhel2 ~]# yum install samba-client

-Now let&#8217;s see if we can see our samba server from the client:
+Now let's see if we can see our samba server from the client:

     [root@rhel2 ~]# findsmb
                                     *=DMB